jbg112/arduino-snake/README.md

-Snake Game on the Arduino R4 UNO Wifi led matrix <br />
+Snake Game on the led matrix of the Arduino R4 UNO Wifi <br />
-Controlled using Joystick Module 1PCS
+Controlled using a Joystick Module 1PCS